MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 - Installing apps for an environment

 > [!IMPORTANT]
-> Global, Power Platform and Dynamics 365 Service Administrators must complete another step before they can perform activities requiring access to Dataverse.
+> Global admins, Power Platform admins, and Dynamics 365 service administrators must complete another step before they can perform activities requiring access to Dataverse.
 They must elevate themselves to the **System Administrator** role in the environment where they need access.
 All elevation actions are logged to Microsoft Purview.

 ## Known limitations